 All applicants for GED testing shall be referred to the Learning Lab Center or Pembroke Extension Center.
 Applicants shall complete the following steps:

-1. Complete an application for admission

-2. Fill out request for transfer of GED test scores if previously tested at another testing center.
+- Student must take a placement test before entering GED program. - 2.
+Complete an application for admission. - 3.
+Fill out request for transfer of GED test scores if previously tested at another testing center.

 The Chief Testing Officer will: